 - Be clear on what’s included: Understand exactly what services are bundled (e.g., payroll, compliance, benefits) and what costs extra.
 Ask for an itemized breakdown.

-- Leverage their buying power: Use the PEO’s access to large-group benefit rates to offer more competitive packages to your employees—this can be a game-changer for hiring and retention.
+- Leverage buying power: Use the PEO’s access to large-group benefit rates to offer more competitive packages to your employees—this can be a game-changer for hiring and retention.

 - Use them as a compliance safety net: Rely on the PEO for help with employment law, tax filings, and risk management—especially if you operate in multiple states.